 We lease office space in Bermuda, which houses our executive offices and operations for our Catastrophe Reinsurance, Specialty Reinsurance and Lloyd's segments.
 Certain U.S. based subsidiaries lease office space in a number of U.S. states.
 Certain of our subsidiaries also lease office space in London, U.K., Dublin, Ireland and Singapore.
-While we believe that for the foreseeable future our current office space is sufficient for us to conduct our operations, it is likely that we will expand into additional facilities and perhaps new locations to accommodate future growth.
+While we believe that for the foreseeable future our current office space is sufficient for us to conduct our operations, it is likely that we will expand into additional facilities and perhaps new locations to accommodate future growth, including in connection with the potential acquisition of Platinum.
 To date, the cost of acquiring and maintaining our office space has not been material to us as a whole.